-HOUSTON (Reuters) - A Chevron Corp worker was killed in a fire that broke out early Friday morning at a cracking unit at the major U.S. oil company's 330,000-barrel-per-day refinery in Pascagoula, Mississippi.
+HOUSTON (Reuters) - A Chevron Corp worker was killed in a fire that broke out early Friday morning at a cracking unit at the U.S. oil company's 330,000-barrel-per-day refinery in Pascagoula, Mississippi.

-The fire broke out at a furnace in a gasoline-making unit known as the "Cracking II area," Chevron said.
+Tonya Graddy, an "operator" with 5 years of service, was killed after a fire broke out at a furnace in a gasoline-making unit known as the "Cracking II area," Chevron said.

-Chevron's Pascagoula refinery appeared to have been undergoing some maintenance work before the fire, according to energy intelligence group Genscape, which reported on Thursday that a unit had shut down and then had begun restarting with another unit.
+The Pascagoula refinery appeared to have been undergoing some maintenance work before the fire, according to energy intelligence group Genscape, which reported on Thursday that a unit had shut down and then had begun restarting with another unit.

-Genscape, which monitors activities at refineries by camera, said on Friday that the restart of the 55,000-bpd catalytic reformer, which turns naphtha into gasoline components, was halted at the time of the fire.
+Genscape, which monitors activities at refineries by camera, said on Friday the restart of the 55,000-bpd catalytic reformer, which turns naphtha into gasoline components, was halted at the time of the fire.

 It said the restart of a 29,000-bpd hydrocracker, which uses hydrogen to break down molecules into other refined products, had been completed and that all other units were online.

 Chevron did not comment on the Genscape reports.

 The refinery, which began operating in 1963, is the largest of three in Mississippi.

 The plant can process and treat low-grade heavier, sour, foreign crude oil.
 It produces about 130,000 bpd of motor gasoline, 50,000 bpd of jet fuel and 68,000 bpd of diesel fuel, according to Chevron's website.

 The Gulf Coast refinery network has started to emerge from seasonal work that drained stockpiles after plants cranked up runs to binge on cheap domestic feedstock and ship products abroad.